-These are my attempts at creating natal charts for the NASA rovers Pathfinder/Sojourner, Spirit, Opportunity, and Curiosity, based on their "first breaths" on Mars.
+These are my attempts at creating natal charts for the NASA rovers Pathfinder/Sojourner, Spirit, Opportunity, Curiosity, and Perseverance, based on their "first breaths" on Mars.
 I've used the principles in Luciano Drusetta's article Extraterrestrial Astrology and my own symbols for Phobos and Deimos.
 Times, dates and locations are listed under each chart in both Terran UTC and in Mars time using the Darian calendar and Airy Mean Time.

 (A full key to the symbols used in the above diagrams is available.)

 An astrological chart indicates the position of the sun, planets, and other places along the ecliptic, or projected to the ecliptic if they are off of it, at a certain time.
 The natal chart uses the time and place of birth, which is defined as the "first breath" of the subject.

 The zodiac, astrologically speaking, has nothing to do with the astronomical constellations in the sky.
 Instead, the sign of Aries begins at the Vernal Equinox and extends for 30 degrees east along the ecliptic.
 It is followed by the other signs in their traditional order.
 (I know that there are other systems but this one seems to be the most common in the western world.)
 As the vernal equinox moves slightly every year, the astrological zodiac drifts away from the constellations it's based on.
 On Earth, the vernal equinox has been in Pisces for about 1500 years, hence we are in the "Age of Pisces".
 Mars is currently in the "Age of Ophiuchus", so its sign of "Aries" is mostly in the constellation of Sagittarius.